 \subsection{Entity Recognition Network}

-Entity Recognition Network is similar to most deep learning based NER model and consists of encoder and decoder.
-The difference is that the trigger-attention layer is added.
-Note that Trigger Match Network's parameters are frozen when training Entity Recognition Network.
+Entity Recognition Network is similar to most deep-learning based NER models and consists of encoder and decoder.
+However, the Entity Recognition Network has been added a trigger-attention layer.
+Note that the parameters of Trigger Match Network are frozen when training Entity Recognition Network.

 In training, each sentence passes through the Trigger Match Network Encoder and the Entity Recognition Network Encoder, respectively.
 Then, $\vec{g}_t$ is obtained from the self-attention layer.
-In the trigger-attention layer, $\vec{g}_t$ is used to calculate the weight of each vector in the Entity Recognition Network Encoder's outputs as follows \cite{Luong}:
+In the trigger-attention layer, $\vec{g}_t$ is used to calculate the weight of each vector in the Entity Recognition Network Encoder’s outputs as follows ~\cite{Luong:2015}:

-$U_1,U_2,\vec{v}$ are model parameters, $H$ is the Entity Recognition Network Encoder's outputs matrix.
-Finally, we concatenate the matrix $H$ with the trigger-enhanced matrix $H'$ as the input $\left(\left[H; H'\right]\right)$ to the decoder.
+$U_1,U_2,\vec{v}$ are model parameters, and $H$ is the Entity Recognition Network Encoder’s outputs matrix.
+Finally, we concatenate the matrix $H$ with the trigger-enhanced matrix $H$ as the input $\left(\left[H; H'\right]\right)$ fed into the decoder.